(Updated May 17, 2019)

 Am I suggesting that you pack up the grill?
 Not at all.
 I love a thick, juicy sirloin as much as anyone.
 Indeed, even Dr. Howell, a lifelong proponent of a raw diet, realized that the modern diet wasn’t going away and recommended enzyme supplements for use with all cooked foods and in larger doses (under supervision) by means of enzyme therapy.
 This is not, by the way, to suggest that one can avoid the costs of a lifetime of eating poorly by simply taking enzyme supplements!
 Nevertheless, regularly taking enzymes will go a long way toward preparing for a long — and healthy — life.

 If you’ve already added BioSuperfood bio-algae concentrates to your diet, you will be happy to know that they contain more than 4,000 naturally occurring and live enzymes!
 In fact, no other food or combination of foods has been shown to contain as many enzymes as BioSuperfood.
 And not just enzymes!
 Proteins, amino acids, vitamins, minerals and trace elements (micronutrients), chlorophylls, mixed carotenoids and antioxidants, essential and non-essential fatty acids, polysaccharides, rare phytonutrients, and many, many others.
 In fact, no other supplement or superfood known today provides as complete and potent a source of nutrients as BioSuperfood.

 ~ Owen Sweeney

 Sources: Enzyme Nutrition: The Food Enzyme Concept by Dr. Edward Howell and The Magic is BAC by Roland Thomas, NMD.

-(Disclaimer: Statements within this post and on this website have not been evaluated by the Food and Drug Administration.
-None of the products spoken of herein or offered for sale on this website are intended to diagnose, treat, cure, or prevent any disease.)
+Disclaimer: This article is not intended to provide medical advice, diagnosis, or treatment.
+Views expressed here do not necessarily reflect those of Peak Health Supplements, BioAge, or BioNutrition.
+Statements have not been evaluated by the Food and Drug Administration (FDA).
+None of the products offered on this website are intended to diagnose, treat, cure, or prevent any disease.